 This course covers issues in human development that are especially relevant to children and adolescents, beginning with the earliest aspects of development during the prenatal period and ending with the final phase of transition from adolescence to adulthood.
-In this course will be selected that focus on normal and accelerated developmental progress, as well as factors that threaten to impede normal development.
+This course will be focus on normal and accelerated developmental progress, as well as factors that threaten to impede normal development.